 - Carefully remove the wrap, add the cheese and microwave one more minute or until the cheese melts.

-If you like Italian Beef Stuffed Peppers you may also like…
+If you liked this Italian Beef Stuffed Peppers you may also like…